getnamo/Llama-Unreal/README.md

 # Llama Unreal

-An Unreal focused API wrapper for [llama.cpp](https://github.com/ggml-org/llama.cpp) to support embedding LLMs into your games locally.
-Forked from [upstream](https://github.com/mika314/UELlama) to focus on improved API with wider support for builds (CPU, CUDA, Android, Mac).
+An Unreal plugin for [llama.cpp](https://github.com/ggml-org/llama.cpp) to support embedding local LLMs in your projects.

-Early releases, api still pretty unstable YMMV.

-NB: currently has [#7 issue](https://github.com/getnamo/Llama-Unreal/issues/7) which may require you to do your own static llama.cpp build until resolved.
+Fork is modern re-write from [upstream](https://github.com/mika314/UELlama) to support latest API, including: GPULayers, advanced sampling (MinP, Miro, etc), Jinja templates, chat history, partial rollback & context reset, regeneration, and more.
+Defaults to Vulkan build on windows for wider hardware support at about ~10% perf loss compared to CUDA backend.

 [Discord Server](https://discord.gg/qfJUyxaW4s)